DRCL-USC/ogmp_isaac/README.md

 ## Testing

-To play with our best pre-trained policices or a new custom-trained policy, run
+To run one of our trained policies, use the following command:

 ```
 python scripts/rsl_rl/play.py --yaml_config ./logs/soccer/release_experiments/H1_DC/exp_conf.yaml --num_envs 1 --visualize --visualize_goalpost
 ```

-This command should run our policy trained for H1 robot playing soccer.
-All our pretrained policies are available in `./logs/` and ready to play with !
+This command launches the soccer-playing policy for the H1 robot.
+All trained policies are available in the `logs` directory.

 ## Training

-Each task in the paper has different robot variants, Hence in `exts/ogmp_isaac/config`, for each task we have a
+Each task in the paper was solved using different robots.
+The `exts/ogmp_isaac/config` directory contains the configurations structured as:
-* **<task_name>_base.yaml**: common hyper-paramters like rewards defintion , reward weights, network architecture, etc
+* **<task_name>_base.yaml**: common parameters like environment configuration, reward weights, network architecture, etc
-* **<task_name>_vary.yaml**:  different robots with corresponding kinematic and dynamics paramters.
+* **<task_name>_vary.yaml**: kinematics and dynamics parameters for different robots

-in a reader-firendly manner.
-To then generate a training ready config for a task (say soccer), run
+To generate the training configuration for a task (say soccer), run
 ```
 python scripts/experiment/generate.py --base_path ./exts/ogmp_isaac/config/soccer_base.yaml --vary_path ./exts/ogmp_isaac/config/soccer_vary.yaml
 ```

-This permutes the base configuration with the variants and generates a custom training log folder with each variant's config in the `./log` directory with the followying structure.
+This command will permute the base configuration with the variants and create a training log folder in the `logs` directory with the following structure:

 ```
 <experiment_name>